 Nilay Yapici is an Assistant Professor at Cornell University and Nancy and Peter Meinig Family Investigator.
 Her research focuses on understanding how animals make behavioral decisions by integrating their physiologic states and external sensory stimuli received from the environment.
 She earned her BA in molecular biology and genetics from Bogazici University in Turkey and went on to earn a PhD in 2008 at University of Vienna where she worked with Barry Dickson at the Research Institute of Molecular Pathology (IMP).
 She completed her postdoctoral training with Leslie Vosshall at the Rockefeller University before joining to Cornell as an Assistant Professor in 2016.

 BIONB 2220 - Neurobiology and Behavior II: Introduction to Neuroscience (6 lectures)

-- Neurobiology and Behavior

-We use a genetically tractable model organism, the fly (Drosophila melanogaster), to understand the fundamental principles of how motivational states regulate food intake decisions on the level of molecules, cells and circuits.
-Our lab uses techniques ranging from high resolution quantitative measurements of behavior, functional imaging, neural tracing and genetics.
+Animals make state-dependent decisions by integrating sensory cues and internal motivational drives in the nervous system.
+Our lab is specifically interested in understanding the neural basis of foraging and food intake decisions.
+We use genetically tractable model organisms, the fly (Drosophila melanogaster) and the house mouse (Mus musculus), to understand the fundamental principles of how motivational states regulate food intake decisions on the level of molecules, cells and circuits.
+We use techniques ranging from high resolution quantitative measurements of behavior, multiphoton imaging, neural tracing and genetics.

 - Yapici, N., Cohn, R., Schusterreiter, C., Ruta, V., & Vosshall, L. B. (2016).
 A taste circuit that regulates ingestion by integrating food and hunger signals.
-Cell, 165(3), 715-729.
+Cell, 165(3), 715-729. pdf

 - Yapici, N., Kim, Y. J., Ribeiro, C., & Dickson, B. J. (2007).
 A receptor that mediates the post-mating switch in Drosophila reproductive behavior.
 Nature, 451, 33-37. pdf